revilowaldow/BITC/Sessions/2026/08 09 - Session 70.md

 Two more slithering trackers appear
 Thodunn used magic weapon scroll
-Killed one with a crit then teleported to kaulinan an
+Killed one with a crit then teleported to kaulinan and killed another with lightning